Definition of Responsibility Center

-A responsibility center is a part or subunit of a company for which a manager has authority and responsibility.
-The company's detailed organization chart is a logical source for determining responsibility centers.
-The most common responsibility centers are the departments within a company.
+A responsibility center is a part or subunit of a company in which the manager has some degree of authority and responsibility.
+The company's detailed organization chart is a logical source for identifying responsibility centers.
+The most common responsibility centers are the numerous departments within a company.

 Responsibility centers are often categorized by the degree of authority and responsibility given to the manager:

 - Cost centers.
 In a cost center the manager is responsible only for costs.
 Examples of cost centers include a production department, maintenance department, accounting department, human resource department, etc.